Wyoming bullishly courts crypto, even after collapse of FTX

 At Elite Mining, another new fintech company based in Cheyenne, contractor Micheal Weir recently unloaded equipment for its crypto mining rigs from a flatbed semitrailer.

-He described crypto as a “wild, wild West” right now but but remains bullish.
+He described crypto as a “wild, wild West” right now but remains bullish.

 "I say don’t be afraid.
 This is still a baby industry,” Weir said.
 “Some amazing things are going to come out of it.”